smeronek264/cs178-project-2/Lab16_Instructions.md

 ---

-## Bonus (Optional): Add Student Name to Subject

-* Before the Gmail step, add a **Compose** step.
-* Enter a value like: `Joke of the Day from Jane Doe`
-* Use the output of this Compose step as the email subject in the Gmail action.

----

 ## Submission Instructions

 1. Take a screenshot of your Logic App Designer and Azure Function code.
 2. Trigger the workflow manually.
 3. Submit the screenshot to your course portal.
-4. Ensure Professor Moore receives an email with your joke.
+4. Ensure Sophie receives an email with your visualization.

 ---